A bill to promote the use of smart technologies and systems in communities, and for other purposes.

 Length: 39 pages

-This bill was introduced on October 2, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 2, 2017, in a previous session of Congress, but it did not receive a vote.

 Oct 2, 2017

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 May 9, 2019

 This activity took place on a related bill, S. 1398 (116th).

 S. 1904 (115th) was a bill in the United States Congress.